davisshi/technologies/MethodChaining/MethodChaining.md

 ![](../resources/images/CommonCodingForProcessingFileData.png)

-### 2. And here is my code for doing the same business logic but for processing a different file
+### 2. And here is my code for doing the same business logic but for processing a different file data

 ```Java
     @Override